effector/effector/beta/src/content/docs/en/api/effector/fork.md

 3. `handlers`: Option to provide handlers for effects

-   Can be used in two ways:
+   Can be used in different ways:

    1. Array of tuples with effects and handlers: